Reference

 Public Members

-The sample encoding in the frames returned to the user.
+The encoding used in frames returned by receiver.

 roc_clock_source clock_source